Academic Support Services

 7. Global Literacy and Other Liberal Arts Requirements

 - The Liberal Arts Program is a 53-hour core of basic courses required of all students.
 Some majors require specific liberal arts classes in certain areas but many do not.
 Included in the Liberal Arts is a 6 hour Global Literacy requirement.
 This requirement is waived for International Students.
-Please click on the following link to see a list of all Liberal Arts courses including courses that count towards Global Literacy:
+See a list of all Liberal Arts courses including courses that count towards Global Literacy in the online Catalog.

 8. Early Alert and CARE

 - Early Alert – On the 5th week of the semester, all teachers will flag students who aren’t doing well in class with an “Early Alert.”
 When students receive at least one Early Alert flag, they are sent a letter from the Provost Office which recommends that they seek assistance from their instructor, advisor, and the various campus resources on campus.
 Students that receive 3 or more Early Alerts have a hold placed on their account by the Center for Student Success, and the hold will not be removed until they meet with someone at the CSS.

 All advisors should get an email generated by Argos, which will inform advisors which of their advisees received Early Alerts, and it is strongly recommended that advisors contact those advisees that were flagged, especially if they received multiple flags.
 Because advisors are supposed to build a collaborative relationship with their advisees, advisors can be the most influential in terms of encouraging students to do well in their classes and/or to seek extra assistance through the various campus resources.
 Try to find a way to discuss these Early Alerts with the students, and then work together to decide what needs to be done in order to improve.